Cppkies-Team/Cppkies/docs/README.md

 <img alt="Cppkies" src="./static/CppkiesLogo.png?raw=true" width="25%" height="25%">

 #### What is Cppkies?
 Cppkies is a modding framework for the game [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/).
 It intends to make modding the game very simple.
 It will eventually add everything in [the Roadmap](Roadmap.md).
-It by it self doesn't add anything, that's up to you.
+The framework by itself doesn't add anything, that's up to you.

 #### Credits